IntentArchitect/Docs/articles/code-management/about-code-management-csharp/about-code-management-csharp.md

 * `Merge` - It may only make modifications and additions to this file but it's not allowed to remove anything.
 * `Ignore` - It has **no** control over the file and will not generate or overwrite anything in it.

+## Syntax Nodes

+The C# programming language (like any other programming language) can be represented in the form of an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and the RoslynWeaver interprets the C# code in the same way.
+Nodes may consist of Classes, Members, Methods, Parameters, etc.

 ## Override code management using `[IntentManaged]`

 For example, to control code management behaviour for a method, you could add an `[IntentManaged]` attribute to it like so: